-To specify coverage report settings, select Analysis > Coverage > Settings in the Simulink Editor.
+To specify coverage recording settings, select Analysis > Coverage > Settings in the Simulink Editor.
 Then select Enable coverage analysis.

-By selecting the Generate HTML Report option in the Coverage > Results pane of the Configuration Parameters dialog box, you can create an HTML report containing the coverage data generated during simulation of the model.
+By selecting the Generate report automatically after analysis option in the Coverage > Results pane of the Configuration Parameters dialog box, you can create an HTML report containing the coverage data generated during simulation of the model.
 The report appears in the MATLAB® Help browser at the end of simulation.